 Dad: [long pause] I don’t know.
 I guess neutral.
 I don’t see it as good, I don’t see it as bad, I just see it as the way somebody is.
 And… beyond that, I don’t—it just kind of feels like I don’t see it as this category so much as I see the person.
 And yes, she has Down syndrome, but… It’s a little bit hard to express anything here because I don’t necessarily see it as all that critical to understanding the person.

-3. Katie isn’t going to drive or attend college.* She’ll have Down syndrome for life.
+3. Stella isn’t going to drive or attend college.* She’ll have Down syndrome for life.
 What do you think about that?

 Mom: She’s one of the lucky ones, ‘cause she has a very caring family around her. [looks at me] So, she’ll be good.
 Yeah, I really don’t think driving and college are that important.
 Sometimes she’s going to have to depend on the kindness of strangers, and I’m okay with that because I think most people are good.

-*While some people with Down syndrome can do these things, Katie has a significant intellectual disability so it’s not a realistic goal.
+*While some people with Down syndrome can do these things, Stella has a significant intellectual disability so it’s not a realistic goal.
 And, most importantly, these aren’t things she really wants or needs.

 4. I, too, will be disabled for life.
 What are your feelings about that?